markymarkepps/lab11-info/README.md

-# markepps.com — personal blog
+# lab11.info — homelab

-This repository contains the source for [markepps.com](https://markepps.com) built with Hugo, the PaperMod theme and Cloudflare Pages.
+This repository contains the source for [lab11.info](https://lab11.info) built with Hugo, the PaperMod theme and Cloudflare Pages.